arshappleid/cosc-360-project/docs/walkthrough_document.md

         - Ban `test@gmail.com` user, and then go to `login.php` page and try logging in using `test@gmail.com` and `password` to test this functionality out.
         - Over here you can also track how many times each user has logged in this month.
 This statistic will reset at the start of every month.
         - At this point, you can also test out the breadcrumbs functionality to navigate back to previous pages.
+        - Enter queries into the search bar to search for the first name, last name, or email of users
+        - you can also filter the users by selecting All Users, Active Users, or Inactive users from the dropdown menu and pressing Search.
+This filter works   along with the search bar.
+        - When you press Toggle Ban it will ban or unban the user, and the User Information table on the sccreen will reflect that immediately
+        - The User Details button brings up page dedicated to each user with their information and all comments they've made, with the most recent at the top
+        - by clicking the "go to item" button, it will take you to the page for the item that the comment was made on

    #### User Account Walkthrough